reshma-p/train-journey-planner/README.md

-# train-journey-planner
+# Train journey planner (WIP)
 This project, integrates with London TFL apis to provide travel options.

-Mainly focusing on train travel.
+## Phase 1
+- Given a source and destination point, provide the possible routes for the journey.
+Modes : Tube and overground services.